 Mile zero, day one, May 21st, 2013.
 I have too much weight for the canoe cart.
 I had reinforced the aluminum axle but it still wasn’t strong enough.
 To lighten the load on the axle I have a pack on my back and packs on the bike.
-I also know the weight is too much for me to be able to either ride or push the bike up the steep hills.
+I also know the weight is too much for me to ride or even to push the bike up the steep hills.
 I don’t have solutions at this point but I’ve been long enough preparing and it’s time to get rolling.
 Much to learn and not at all sure that everything I’ve put together is going to work as planned.
-I did have a goal though – to make it to Inuvik, a hundred miles from the Arctic Ocean near the mouth of the Mackenzie River – and that was achieved on September 20th, 2014.
+I did have a goal though – to make it to Inuvik, a hundred miles from the Arctic Ocean near the mouth of the Mackenzie River.
+That was achieved on September 20th, 2014.
 Getting across to Canada’s east coast took much longer.
 I reached the Atlantic Ocean on August 16th, 2019 at Shediac, New Brunswick.
-After the covid delay, I cycled Newfoundland in 2022.
-That is not the end of my journey though.
-I am pursuing a retirement lifestyle I enjoy and intend to continue doing this for as long as I am able.
-My 2023 paddle is going as planned.
-In May I paddled west from Saguenay, Quebec to the Ottawa River.
-From Ottawa I returned to the Rideau and Trent Severn canal systems and they will get me to Lake Huron by the end of season.
-All going well in 2024 I hope to go from Jasper (VIA rail will get me there) to Fort Chipewyan, on Lake Athabasca.
+After the Covid delay, I reached Newfoundland, completing the ten provinces, in 2022.
+That was not the end of my journey.
+I am pursuing a retirement lifestyle I enjoy and intend to continue doing this as long as I am able.
+In May, 2023 I paddled west from Saguenay, Quebec to the Ottawa River.
+From Ottawa, I used the Rideau and Trent Severn canal systems to return to Lake Huron.
+That season ended with the canoe stored in Jasper, Alberta.
+VIA rail was used to get it there.
+I intended to paddle the Athabasca River to Fort Chipewyan in 2024 but a medical issue changed that plan.
+That has been resolved and I will resume paddling in 2025.
+Presently I’m favouring following the North Saskatchewan River to Lake Winnipeg and then the Winnipeg River.
+All are waterways I haven’t paddled.

 … it’s no matter?